trap9/trap9.github.io/_drafts/SMC-restart.md

 I connected the dots.
 Most likely because of my long term issues with mba EFI firmware, mitigated by SMC restart time to time, fan noise issues leaded to enormous energy consumption and it affected badly the battery lifetime.

 ### Slow wake up
 I still remember my very first experience with Apple notebook.
 It was first model MBA with OS X Snow Leopard.
-The experience was amazing I came to notebook opened the lid and .... there was it ... yes nothing more .... system wake was ready in a blink of an eye .... as a Windows man tired down by Vista start up coffee breaks  ....
-I decided to switch completely to Apple ... everything ... notebook, phone, Apple TV, routers ... and it was decided really in that very first moment ... moment that one could easily miss - Snow Leopard wake.
+The experience was amazing I came to notebook opened the lid and there was it!
+Yes nothing more nothing less system wake was ready in a blink of an eye!
+As a Windows man tired down by Vista start up coffee breaks I was stunned.
+I decided to switch completely to Apple - everything - notebook, phone, Apple TV, routers and it was decided really in that very first moment.
+The moment that one could easily miss - Snow Leopard wake.

 You could understand that despite all Lions and successors bringing nice features the sacred one, wake up, was not such satisfying.
 But it was still FAST.